Muhyd33n/Formula1RacingProject/README.md

 # Cloud Data Platform: Formula 1 Race Data Analysis with Azure Databricks

-This project showcases my journey through learning Azure Databricks, Azure services, Data Architecture, and Data Engineering Lifecycle
+This project showcases my journey through learning Azure Databricks, and Data Engineering Lifecycle

 ## Project Overview
 In this project, I'm learning Data engineering Lifecycle which Data generation, Storage, Ingestion, Transformation and Serving.
 Here are the main components and steps I've undertaken: